Common AC Problems

-If you are unsure whether you can handle an AC repair yourself, reach out to H. L. Moe Co., Inc. for guidance.
+If you are unsure whether you can handle an AC repair yourself, reach out to Moe Plumbing Services. for guidance.
 Our AC repair technicians are always ready to help you out.
 Now, keep reading to learn three important signs that your AC may need repair service.

 #1: Your AC Isn’t Cooling as Well as It Once Did

 One of the first signs of cooling system trouble is when your AC isn’t cooling as efficiently as it once did.
 This can mean that your AC takes longer to reach your desired temperature, or it might turn on more frequently to maintain that temperature.
 You might also notice that the air from your vents doesn’t feel as cool as it once did.
 All of these point to a system that is struggling.

 If you have noticed a drop in cooling effectiveness, the problem could be several things.
 You might be suffering from cooling loss as a result of poorly sealed air ducts, or your system may be leaking refrigerant.
 It might also be due to clogged air filters.
 Typically diagnosing a problem like this will require a visit from one of our AC repair experts.